 Eligibility: Successful completion of social work master’s degree.

 Structure: 12 month benefited fellowship position.
 Occasional evening hours required.

 Application Procedure: Please submit current vita, and a separate brief statement describing your fellowship goals and reasons for applying to this site and two letters of recommendation, from outside of CCPH.

 Stipend: $35,000, benefited.

 PHILOSOPHY AND GOALS

 Our university mental health focus offers a wide variety of direct clinical contacts ranging from minor maladjustment to severe psychotic disorder.
 Accordingly, the fellowship is designed to deepen and mature the fellow's professional competency.
 Fellows continue to refine their expertise in systemically applying a variety of brief therapy modalities to more skillfully address each client’s unique clinical picture.
-In addition to individual therapy, supervised training experiences are provided in group therapy, crisis intervention, outreach/consultation-education, biofeedback, and cultural competency, with a differential emphasis dependent upon the interests of the fellow and individual goals identified between the fellow and his/her supervisor.
+In addition to individual therapy, supervised training experiences are provided in group therapy, crisis intervention, outreach/consultation-education, biofeedback, and cultural competency.
 Individual supervision is provided by licensed senior social workers with additional training by staff representing the disciplines of psychology, advanced practice psychiatric nursing and psychiatry who are themselves involved in these activities.